wimvanderbauwhede/RefactorF4Acc/TyTraCLTransformations/memory-reduction-TyTraCL.md

 2. Substitute all _Vec VT_ and _Vec VS_ recursively until no _Vec V_ and _Vec VS_ remain in the AST.
 We start from the last expression in the list.
 We must also substitute _Vec VO_ on the RHS but tuples with _Vec VO_ on the LHS can't be removed.
 Clearly, _Vec VI_ should never occur on the LHS.
 3. In this AST we can start applying the rewrite rules.
+4. After this we decompose the expressions in SSA/ANF style

 The key question is which rules to apply, does the order matter?
 We need to look for patterns.
 As the principal aim is to replace stencils of maps, looking for stencils is a good first step.